Bacalar Lagoon Mexico: The Complete Travel Guide

 La Kinta cafe

 If you have to work, this is the place for you.
-The only coffee shop in town with a decent (good I would say) WIFI where you can stay all day while drinking herb infusions or coffee, and eating waffles, crepes, or sandwiches.
+The only coffee shop in town with decent (good, I would say) Wi-Fi, where you can stay all day while drinking herb-infused coffee or eating waffles, crepes, or sandwiches.

-There is nothing healthy here, except for the herbal teas, but that’s the price to pay for good WIFI, I guess.
-Or that was the excuse I give myself for eating a brownie 😝
+There is nothing healthy here except for the herbal teas, but that’s the price to pay for good WIFI, I guess.
+Or that was the excuse I gave myself for eating a brownie ๐

-The culinary choice includes many delicious dishes for all sorts of fodies, including vegans and vegetarian options, but also meat and fish lovers.
+The culinary choice includes many delicious dishes for all sorts of foodies, including vegans and vegetarian options, but also meat and fish lovers.

 You will love the platform on the water and the swings by the lagoons.
-We can say it’s a sort of beach clubs and if you buy food and drinks you can stay all day.
+We can say it’s a sort of beach club and if you buy food and drinks, you can stay all day.

 The WIFI is crap, just like in every restaurant and hotel in Bacalar.